Language: EN

 LINQ to XML

-LINQ to XML allows querying and manipulating XML documents easily.
+LINQ to XML allows for easy querying and manipulation of XML documents.

 XDocument xmlDoc = XDocument.Load("fruits.xml");